odtp-org/odtp-manuals/docs/installation/odtp-third-party-services.md

 !!! note

-    - If your operation system is OSX, the `[MINIO_USER]` and `[MINIO_PASSWORD]` need to be registered with OSX.
+    - If your operation system is OSX or WSL, the `[MINIO_USER]` and `[MINIO_PASSWORD]` need to be registered with OSX/WSL.
 You either need to create a new account for ODTP on your OS or reuse your own credentials at your own peril.

     - If your operation system is OSX, the -v directory is not /home/[OS_USER] but /Users/[OS_USER]